justinhj/adventofcode2021-day8-rust/README.md

 take the input head
   ab
   length is 2
-  find all digits in digit used where digit_segments has same length (2) panic if not found though for each candidate digit (1)
+  find all digits in digit unused where digit_segments has same length (2) panic if not found though for each candidate digit (1)